Was this page helpful?

 Go back to the wizard and click Verify to verify that your GCP account has been set up correctly.

-Once verified successfully, your GCP account is ready to be used for the deployment of ScyllaDB clusters—choose the Your GCP Account option during cluster creation.
+Once Terraform completes successfully and verification is confirmed, your GCP account is ready to be used for the deployment of ScyllaDB clusters.
+When you select the Your GCP Account option during cluster creation, the new account will be available in the drop-down (either the alias, if provided, or the Project name will be displayed).

 Reviewing and Managing Your Accounts¶